 The interior is also quite funny.
 Everyone is more than happy to leave a souvenir inside.
 Don’t you have anything to leave behing, then just add your bra to the large collection that is already hanging from the ceiling.
 Unfortunately I still needed mine.
 So I just kept it at one drink.

-In Barrydale we stayed in a small but very cozy guest house, Doodle Dens.
+In Barrydale we stayed in a small but very cozy guest house, Over Karoo inn.
 Every room here is named after an endangered species because the owners want to make visitors more aware of this problem.
 I think this is a wonderful initiative.
 It’s certainly a nice place to stay during your road trip along Route 62.
 For a tasty diner you best go to the restaurant of the Karoo Art hotel.

 Day 5: Barrydale – Hermanus – Stellenbosch